aceanalytics-ng/Git_Linux_Assignment_CDE/README.md

 This project demonstrates the implementation of a simple **ETL (Extract, Transform, Load) pipeline** and related automation tasks using **Bash scripting** on a Linux environment.
 The assignment also covers scheduling jobs with **cron**, organizing data files, and loading competitor data into a **PostgreSQL database** for analysis.
-All tasks are documented and structured to reflect real-world data engineering practices.

 ---